bitfocus/companion-module-generic-http/companion/setup.md

 enter the destination IP in the conection choose a polling interval (eg. 1000-2000 ms)

-create a button choose the outlet and the switching option (force ON/OFF toggle) create a feeback select the outlet and the button becomes green when switched ON
+create a button choose the outlet and the switching option (force ON, force OFF, toggle) create a feeback select the outlet and the button becomes green when switched ON

-it also fills a variable for each output with the state ON or OFF
+it also fills a variable $(ePower4:outlet_x) while x is the number of the outlet for each output with the state On or Off